1969 Chadian presidential election

 Direct presidential elections were held in Chad for the first time on 15 June 1969.
-Previously the President had been elected by an electoral college, but in an attempt mobilise support, incumbent François Tombalbaye initiated direct elections.
+Previously the President had been elected by an electoral college, but in an attempt to mobilise support, incumbent François Tombalbaye initiated direct elections.
 The country was a one-party state at the time, with the Chadian Progressive Party as the sole legal party and Tombalbaye ran unopposed.
-Voter turnout was 93.0%.
+Voter turnout was 93%.